sankarguruatgit/technicalassessment/README.md

-Emirates Technical assessment:
+Technical assessment:

 This project is developed by using Java8, Spring Boot Rest, Spring Boot Web, Spring @Scheduled, in- memory H2 database.

 Building a Project : To build a project to run command

 	mvn clean install

 Running a Spring Boot Project, To run the command:

 	mvn spring-boot:run

-Working with the IDE
+Working with the IDE :

 	you can simply import the project in either Eclipse or IntelliJ.

 Running Tests :

 	 The command mvn clean install from within a project will run the unit tests